CkLoop fixed tree limits helper recruitment

 A more dynamic approach would be to use messages in the node queue to push notify messages for the PEs, one message per X PEs on the node (probably large X to amortize overhead, but some limit to allow scaling to large thead counts).

-#1 Updated by Jim Phillips about 2 months ago
+#1 Updated by Jim Phillips 3 months ago

 Proof-of-concept patch attached.
 With this change I see the expected behavior, with all PEs able to steal work.